4 Budget-Friendly Ideas to Update Your Entryway or Foyer

 See the before and after of this room here

 ‘Would you rather have a small entryway that is bright and light (but still small) or a small entryway with personality?’

-If you’re nervous about going full-tilt on the Paint Colour, then you can achieve a similar effect by using accents that are repeated in the rooms adjacent to the Entryway.
-For example, you might have some artwork or an area rug in your Entryway with blues and greens in it.
-You would then repeat those same blues and greens in the 1 or 2 rooms next to your Entryway.
-It’s about providing ‘visual links’ from space to space, just don’t be subtle about it.
-If you really want to visually connect these spaces you need to make it obvious.
+If you’re nervous about going full-tilt on the paint colour, then you can achieve a similar effect by using accents that are repeated in the rooms adjacent to the entryway.
+For example, you might have some artwork or an area rug in your living room (adjacent to the entryway) with blues and greens in it.
+You would then repeat those same blues and greens in the entryway via accents.
+It’s about providing ‘visual links’ from space to space.

 The blue in the picture frame above works great if there is the SAME blue in the room next to it!